Linhay community learning centre offers craft skills

 Volunteers can learn cob building, lime rendering, traditional stone walling and carpentry.

-Once completed, the centre will offer a range of courses including bee keeping, music and pottery.'Second chance'
+Once completed, the centre will offer a range of courses including bee keeping, music and pottery.

 The majority of the construction is being carried out by the Embercombe Building Company, which employs former addicts and offenders to give them "a second chance".